theabolton/whysynth/README.rst

 segment, and some require a voice to be retriggered to take effect.
 The voice architecture is described in more detail below.

+.. _Knobs:

 The controls come in three varieties: rotary knobs, menu buttons, and spin buttons.
 The rotary knobs may be manipulated in several
 ways:

-- Clicking and dragging a knob with mouse button 1 sets the value directly, by making the knob pointer point toward the mouse pointer.
-- Clicking and dragging a knob with mouse button 3 allows incremental adjustment of the knob's current value (without a sudden jump.)
+- Clicking and dragging a knob with mouse button 1 allows incremental adjustment of the knob's current value (without a sudden jump.)
 Horizontal movement produces large variation in the knob value, while vertical movement allows finer control.
+- Clicking and dragging a knob with mouse button 3 sets the value directly, by making the knob pointer point toward the mouse pointer.
 - Clicking on a knob with buttons 1 and 3 increment and decrement the knob value.

+(The default behavior for dragging knobs can be changed, see `Question 8 <FAQ8_>`_ below.)

 Many of the bipolar patch parameters (whose values span zero, such as the 'Detune' and 'Amp Mod Amount' controls) have a small